Chapter 4 Advanced Designs

 Example.
 Marketing research contractors (Kutner et al. (2004)).

-A marketing research consultant evaluated the effects of free schedule, scope of work and type of supervisory control on the quality of work performed under contract by independent marketing research agencies.
+A marketing research consultant evaluated the effects of free schedule, scope of work and type of supervisory control on the quality of work performed under contracts by independent marketing research agencies.
 The design of this experiment can be summarized as follows

 \[\begin{array}{ll} \textbf{Factor} & \textbf{Factor Levels} \\ \hline \textrm{Fee level} & \textrm{High} \\ & \textrm{Average} \\ & \textrm{Low}\\ \hline \textrm{Scope} & \textrm{In house} \\ & \textrm{Subcontracted} \\ \hline \textrm{Supervision} & \textrm{Local Supervisors}\\ & \textrm{Traveling Supervisors} \\ \end{array}\]